FC Girondins de Bordeaux: COVID-19 financial crisis

 On 23 April 2021, the club cited a decreased revenue due to the COVID-19 pandemic.
-Also, there was the loss of income of Mediapro, the TV rights holder who went bankrupt after missed payments the year prior.
+There was also the loss of income of Mediapro, the TV rights holder who went bankrupt after missed payments the year prior.
 The club was placed in administration when the American owners, King Street stated they would no longer support the club financially.
 On 22 June 2021, Girondins de Bordeaux announced that Gérard López acquired the club.

 For the first time since the 1990–91 season, Bordeaux finished last in the 2021–22 Ligue 1 season and were relegated to the Ligue 2.
 That was when the club were administratively relegated as a consequence of financial difficulties.
-On 14 June 2022, the DNCG administratively relegated Bordeaux to the Championnat National due to financial issues.
+On 14 June 2022, the DNCG administratively relegated Bordeaux to the Ligue 3 due to financial issues.
 The club confirmed it would appeal the decision, citing it as 'brutal'.
 On 27 July 2022, Bordeaux won its appeal and was officially reinstated in Ligue 2 for the 2022–23 season.

 Financial administration

+Administrative relegation to Championnat National 2

 At the end of the 2023–24 season, Bordeaux was again administratively relegated to the Championnat National.
 Although the club had initially appealed the decision, it later withdrew the appeal.

-On 25 July 2024, it was announced that the club informed the French Football Federation that they would officially give up their status as a professional football club, with current player contracts being terminated and the team's training centre closing indefinitely.
+On 25 July 2024, it was announced that the club informed the French Football Federation (FFF) that they would officially give up their status as a professional football club, with current player contracts being terminated and the team's training centre closing indefinitely.
 In a press release, the club stated that they would still be promoting their youth academies, and hoping they could play in the Championnat National next season and get back to Ligue 1 with "sound finances and a renewed ambition".
-Then, on 1 August 2024, due to bankruptcy, Bordeaux was forcibly relegated to the Championnat National 2 and put into financial administration by the French football controlling body, the National Directorate of Management Control/DNCG (Direction Nationale du Contrôle de Gestion).
+Then, on 1 August 2024, due to bankruptcy, Bordeaux was forcibly relegated to the Championnat National 1 and put into financial administration by the French football controlling body, the National Directorate of Management Control/DNCG (Direction Nationale du Contrôle de Gestion).